The view of Uxmal from the Uxmal Maya Resort

 The Holiday Inn Express Merida, Mexico.

 This hotel was free due to hotel points!
-I did not have many ING points available, but Merida was inexpensive enough that I had enough points to cover our stay here.
+I did not have many IHG points available, but Merida was inexpensive enough that I had enough points to cover our stay here.
 Plus, the hotel came with free breakfast.

 Cancun – Wyndham Garden Cancun Downtown